CGCooke/CGCooke.github.io/_posts/2015-1-31-The-Big-Picture.md

 Finally, a disturbing amount of time and effort appears to have been expended to create the option to "XKCDfy" plots.
-To enable the efect, simply place the following line before any other calls to pyplot.
+To enable the effect, simply place the following line before any other calls to pyplot.
 {% highlight python %}
 plt.xkcd()
 {% endhighlight %}